-Based on the promising results observed in the Phase 2 lymphoma study, we initiated a Phase 2 clinical trial in September 2015 to test the hypothesis that tipifarnib can be used as a treatment for patients with relapsed or refractory PTCL.
+Based on the promising results observed in the Phase 2 lymphoma study at the Mayo Clinic and University of Iowa, we initiated a Phase 2 clinical trial in September 2015 to test the hypothesis that tipifarnib can be used as a treatment for relapsed or refractory PTCL.
 This clinical trial is being conducted under the IND that was transferred to us from Janssen.
+Our goals with the Kura-sponsored Phase 2 clinical trial are to confirm the clinical activity of tipifarnib, to validate biomarker hypotheses and to optimize dose and schedule for the treatment of patients with relapsed or refractory PTCL.

 The current study protocol has a two-stage design for a total number of 18 eligible patients.
 If one or no objective response is observed after the first 11 evaluable patients (stage 1), the study will be closed to further enrollment.
-If more than one response is observed, 7 additional patients will be enrolled (stage 2).
-The clinical trial will be considered positive if at least 4 responses are observed (out of 18 patients).
-The primary endpoint is objective response rate, and tumor response assessments will be conducted according to the International Workshop Criteria for the assessment of responses in lymphoma.
-The study also includes a potential extension to up to a total study enrollment of 30 patients if 5 or more objective responses are observed at the end of stage 1.
+If more than one response is observed, seven additional patients will be enrolled (stage 2).
+The clinical trial will be considered positive if at least four responses are observed (out of 18 patients).
+The primary endpoint is objective response rate, and tumor response assessments are conducted according to the International Workshop Criteria for the assessment of responses in lymphoma.
 Potential biomarkers that may contribute to the identification of patients who may benefit from tipifarnib therapy will be investigated in the study.
 These include genes that are expressed and/or mutated in tumor samples, and blood circulating cytokines.
-We anticipate receiving topline data from this clinical trial in the second half of 2017.